CZ-NIC/knot/doc/man_keymgr.rst

 **pregenerate** [*timestamp-from*] *timestamp-to*
   Pre-generate ZSKs for use with offline KSK, for the specified period starting from now or specified time.
+  This function also applies to non-offline KSK keys.

 **show-offline** [*timestamp-from*] [*timestamp-to*]
   Print pre-generated offline key-related records for specified time interval.
 If *timestamp_to*